codemonk007/AngularConcepts/RedmeFiles/Class_style_binding.md

 }
 ```

-Ng style laso used to pass styles in interpreting and runtime of container.
+Ng style also used to pass styles in interpreting and runtime of application.

 <button [ngStyle]="someValue ? (bgcolor:red);(bgcolor:blue)">

-//if class is null then we should have class2 value. else class2 1 cond
+//if class is null then we should have class2 value. else class2 1.